Zhao Wei: Early life

-Born and brought up in Wuhu, Anhui, Zhao is the second child to Zhao Jiahai (赵家海 (Zhào Jiāhǎi)), an engineer, and Wei Qiying (魏启颖 (Wèi Qǐyǐng)), a primary school teacher, She has an elder brother Zhao Jian (赵健 (Zhào Jiān); born 1971).
-After secondary school, Zhao entered Wuhu Normal School, a local education institution training students to become pre-school teachers.
+Born and brought up in Wuhu, Anhui, Zhao is the second child to Zhao Jiahai (赵家海 (Zhào Jiāhǎi)), an engineer, and Wei Qiying (魏启颖 (Wèi Qǐyǐng)), a primary school teacher, She has an elder brother, Zhao Jian (赵健 (Zhào Jiān); born 1969), who is her business partner and a major shareholder of production company Zhejiang Talent.
+Zhao Jian's ex-wife Chen Rong (陈蓉 (Chén Róng)), whom he divorced in 2017, used to be Zhao Wei's manager.

+After middle school, Zhao entered Wuhu Normal School, a secondary vocational school.
 She also received training in piano, dance, and Chinese ink wash painting.

 Career

 Early career (1994–1997)

-In 1993, while Zhao was still in school, the movie A Soul Haunted by Painting (1994), directed by Huang Shuqin, starring Gong Li and Derek Yee, was filming in Wuhu.
+In 1993, while Zhao was a student at Wuhu Normal School, the movie A Soul Haunted by Painting (1994), directed by Huang Shuqin, starring Gong Li and Derek Yee, was filming in Wuhu.
 Zhao was cast in the role of a young prostitute in the brothel where Gong's character worked, her first acting experience.
 She appeared briefly at the beginning of the film and had no dialogue.

 Zhao developed a strong interest in acting after this first experience, and decided to become an actress.
 In 1994, after graduating from the Wuhu Normal School, she gave up her job as an apprentice pre-school teacher.
-She moved from her hometown to Shanghai and enrolled in Xie Jin Star Academy, an acting school founded by the Chinese director Xie Jin, where she received structured acting training during 1994–1995.
-She was also selected by Xie to star in his movie Penitentiary Angel (1996).
-This was her first substantial role.
-Though she did not find her own performance fulfilling, Zhao considered it a valuable experience and a good start to her career.
+She moved from her hometown to Shanghai and enrolled in the Shanghai Xie Jin-Hengtong Star Academy, an acting school founded by the Chinese director Xie Jin, where she received acting training during 1994–1995.
+She was also selected by Xie to star in his movie Penitentiary Angel (1996), her first major role.
+"I am too young to understand the role," she said about her working experience with Xie, "but if you've been cast in a film by a famous director, no matter how well you did, other less-famous directors will also want to cast you."
 The film landed her other roles in TV series including her first leading role in Sisters in Beijing (1996).
-"I am too young to understand the role," she said, "but if you've been cast in a film by a famous director, no matter how well you did, other less-famous directors will also want to cast you."

-In 1996, Zhao was admitted to the Beijing Film Academy (BFA) School of Performing Arts with the highest entrance examination score nation-wide.
-She graduated four years later with a Bachelor’s Degree in performing arts as one of the most outstanding graduates – Zhao scored five "A"s and nine "A−"s out of the 14 courses.
+In 1996, Zhao was admitted to the Beijing Film Academy (BFA) with the highest entrance examination score nationwide.
+She graduated four years later with a bachelor's degree in performing arts as one of the most outstanding graduates – Zhao scored five "A"s and nine "A−"s out of the 14 courses.
 Her graduation thesis scored 90 (out of 100).